Augie Chats: An Opportunity for Conversation

 In an effort to build community among faculty, staff, administrators and coaches — and because the Augustana community is blessed with an abundance of conversationalists

 ... the Office of the President will facilitate Augie Chats, a monthly opportunity for good, robust conversation around a topic of common interest.

 Starting in October, we will host a monthly Augie Chat where faculty, staff, administrators and coaches can register to participate.
 Each chat will be limited to 20 people so that all have the opportunity to participate in the conversation.

-The following Augie Chats will take place this Fall
+The following Augie Chats took place Fall 2019

 Strength to Love: Confronting Segregation with the Legacy of Dr. King